open-component-model/ocm-spec/doc/01-model/06-conventions.md

 This convention is also used by the OCM command line command [ocm download resource -x ...](https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_download_resources.md) to download an executable for the actual runtime environment.

-If platform specific images are described as separate resources instead of using a multiarch image, these extra identities should be used, also.
+If platform specific images are described as separate resources instead of using a multiarch image, these extra identities should also be used.

 ## Selection of Usage Scenarios